2020 United States men's Olympic basketball team: Iran

 The United States earned its first win in a 120–66 blowout over an overmatched Iran team.
 Lillard bounced back from his struggles in the opener to score 21 points on seven 3-pointers, including six of Team USA's 13 makes in the first half.
 They led 28–12 after the first quarter, expanding the margin to 30 after LaVine made their 10th three-pointer in 17 attempts to open the game, making it 47–17.
 The U.S. squad was 19 of 39 on 3-pointers, and made 23 of its 37 attempts (62%) inside the three-point line.
 Iran was ranked No. 23 in the world, ahead of only Japan—which qualified as the host country—in the 12-team Olympic field.

 Popovich moved Holiday and Booker into the starting lineup in place of LaVine and Green.
 The Americans played faster with the three-guard lineup, scoring 19 fast-break points in the first half.
 The pace, in turn, led to a succession of open shots.
 Six U.S. players made multiple 3-pointers.
-Team USA had 34 assists on 42 baskets, and six players scored in double fugures.
+Team USA had 34 assists on 42 baskets, and six players scored in double figures.
 Booker had 16 points and had five rebounds, Tatum scored 14 and LaVine added 13.
 The United States defense forced 23 turnovers, which led to 37 points.
 Iran's 7 ft 2 in center Hamed Haddadi led the team with 15 points and six rebounds.
 They shot just 37% for the game.